gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 Wireless frequencies are the different frequency bands that are used to transmit and receive the radio waves used by the wireless networks to send data.

 - **2.4 GHz**(2.400 GHz to 2.495 GHz) - One of the most widely used frequencies for wireless networking and is known for its long-range and better penetration through solid objects.
-It has the slowest data transfer speeds due to having smaller channel widths and fewer nonoverlapping channels.
+It has the slowest data transfer speeds due to having smaller channel widths and fewer non-overlapping channels.
 Which can lead to interference and retransmission of the data.

 - **5 GHz**(5.725 GHz to 5.875 GHz) - There are 24 non-overlapping channels of 20 MHz per channel when working in a 5 GHz-based 802.11 wireless network.
 It has less interference and higher levels of performance.
 It has a shorter range then the 2.4 GHz band.
 (Video streaming and gaming).
 It has faster data transfer speed.